 Jude family relatives

 Jane remembers a number of her great uncles on the Jude family side and knows they all went to school in Church Street opposite the surgery.
 William George Jude (1875-1966) was a builder.
 He bought Hurrell’s Row for £200 at one point.
 Jane remembers he used to walk over from Haslingfield, where he lived, with his white Alsatian to visit his parents at Riverdale Cottage (2 Haslingfield Rd).
-In his 90s he was still driving his lorry and also painted the underneath of the bridge at the Mill, when it was still a mill, by sitting on two ropes he had swung across the bridge.
-He also smoked 60 cigarettes a day!
+In his 90s he was still driving his lorry.
+He also painted the underneath of the bridge at the Mill, when it was still a mill, by sitting on two ropes he had swung across the bridge.
+He still smoked 60 cigarettes a day!

 Her Uncle Arthur also lived at Haslingfield when he was older and she visited him often.
 He and his wife at one time had moved to Canada in search of a new life there but decided to come back home.